-It was a real pleasure to be interviewed by the musical maverick that is Cathy Jain.
+It was a real pleasure to be interviewed by musical maverick Cathy Jain.
 Amongst other things, we discuss our remote collaboration, Frank Ocean, Frank Zappa and her third single ‘Green Screen’.

-As a recording artist, I have major record label experience.
-I also produce and co-write with other artists that I feel a connection with.
+As a recording artist, I have major record label experience, writing, producing, performing & mixing my own material.
+I also collaborate with other artists with whom I feel a connection.

-My recordings have been released through Virgin/EMI as well as my own Cracked Analogue label.
-They have also been featured in films & adverts.
+My recordings have been released through Virgin/EMI as well as my Cracked Analogue label.
+They have also featured in motion pictures & advertisement campaigns.

 Recordings are produced & mixed from my own studio or using laptops and mobile devices.
 All personal commercial releases were mastered at Abbey Road and Metropolis.

-My setup is fairly minimal and based around a MacBook Pro, Universal Audio Interface, and a few other bits and pieces listed in the studio section.
+My current setup is based around a MacBook Pro, Universal Audio Interface, and a few other bits and pieces listed in the studio section.

 UA Apollo Twin Quad